FC3243D4/hypr-dotfiles/README.md

 1. **Dependency check** — detects your package manager (`pacman`, `apt`, `dnf`, or `zypper`) and installs anything missing. `openrgb` is checked but optional — you'll get a warning, not a failure, if it's absent.
 2. **Config sync** — `rsync`'s `hypr/`, `matugen/`, `rofi/`, `waybar/`, `swaync/`, and `wlogout/` into `~/.config/`.
 This is additive (no `--delete`), so nothing you've added locally to those folders gets removed on a re-run.
 Anything already present at those paths that wasn't put there by this script gets backed up once, to `<name>.bak`, before the first sync.
 3. **GPU env toggle** — detects whether an NVIDIA GPU is present via `lspci` and comments/uncomments the NVIDIA block in `~/.config/hypr/ENVariables.lua` accordingly.
 Idempotent — safe to re-run on the same or different hardware.
+4. **Hyprland user preferences** — interactively sets a handful of `hl.env(...)` values in `01-UserDefaults.lua`: your primary display (picked from every output `xrandr` reports as connected), number of persistent workspaces, default Hyprland layout (`master`/`dwindle`/`scrolling`), and default editor (detected from whatever's actually installed among `nano`/`vim`/`nvim`/`code`/`micro`/`emacs`/`hx`/`kate`/`gedit`, defaulting to `nano`).
+5. **Waybar layout selection** — lets you choose between three Waybar layouts (desktop, laptop, or desktop-primary-display-only) by repointing the `config` symlink in `~/.config/waybar/`.
+6. **Waybar systemd service** — installs a user systemd unit so Waybar restarts on crash instead of relying on Hyprland's `exec-once`, and adds a KDE autostart entry to stop it when logging into Plasma instead.
-4. **Monitor config** — if you're in an active Hyprland session, launches `nwg-displays` so you can arrange your outputs and generate `~/.config/hypr/monitors.conf`.
+7. **Monitor config** — if you're in an active Hyprland session, launches `nwg-displays` so you can arrange your outputs and generate `~/.config/hypr/monitors.conf` and `workspaces.conf`.
 If you run the installer from KDE (or before your first Hyprland login), this step is skipped with instructions to run it manually later — `nwg-displays` only supports sway/Hyprland/Niri and can't run under Plasma.
-5. **Cursor theme** — clones [accurse](https://github.com/ATM-Jahid/accurse), patches its bundled Breeze theme (recolored, extended size set), compiles it, and installs the result to `~/.local/share/icons/AC-Breeze`.
+8. **Cursor theme** — clones [accurse](https://github.com/ATM-Jahid/accurse), patches its bundled Breeze theme (recolored, extended size set), compiles it, and installs the result to `~/.local/share/icons/AC-Breeze`.
+9. **Dynamic-cursors Hyprland plugin** — adds and enables [hypr-dynamic-cursors](https://github.com/VirtCode/hypr-dynamic-cursors) via `hyprpm`.
+Skipped (not failed) if `hyprpm` isn't available or the build fails — a mismatched Hyprland header set is the usual cause, and generally means Hyprland itself needs updating first.
+10. **Configure Spicetify** — if `spicetify` and a native Spotify install are both detected, runs `spicetify backup apply`, fetches the Sleek theme if it's not already present, and points `config-xpui.ini` at the matugen-generated color scheme.
+11. **Configure Vesktop** — if Vesktop is detected (native or Flatpak), ensures its themes directory exists and best-effort enables the Midnight Discord theme in Vencord's own settings.
-6. **Wallpaper-changer** — clones (or updates) [FC3243D4/Wallpaper-changer](https://github.com/FC3243D4/Wallpaper-changer) as a sibling directory next to this repo and runs its own installer.
+12. **Wallpaper-changer** — clones (or updates) [FC3243D4/Wallpaper-changer](https://github.com/FC3243D4/Wallpaper-changer) as a sibling directory next to this repo and runs its own installer.
+13. **KDE autostart entry for awww-daemon** — adds the `.desktop` file so the wallpaper daemon starts under a KDE Plasma session (see [Wallpapers](#wallpapers-awww) below for the desktop-icon caveat).

 Re-running `install.sh` is safe — it'll pick up dependency and config changes without clobbering local edits or reinstalling things that are already present.